 Build Alternative: A new toll road on existing state-owned right-of-way

-The facility would be a four-lane divided toll road with limited access and no frontage roads.
+The facility would be a limited access, four-lane divided toll road.
 The build alternative would include water quality protection and Best Management Practices throughout (please visit our page on water quality).
 You can view a conceptual rendering of the build alternative as well as maps here.

 The No-Build Alternative: Under this alternative, the project would not be built.